 Additionally, management and staff are committed to vigorous supervision and the implementation of applicable Greek and European legislation.

-Oil, tourism and environment can co-exist
+Oil, tourism and environment co-exist in harmony

 Since 2009, we have invested more than US$400 million in the Prinos oil field in the Gulf of Kavala.
 Our track record of zero environmental incidents during Energean’s operations in the Gulf demonstrates that heavy industry can be compatible with both the natural environment and the activities of local communities.